 When electrons and phonons carry thermal energy leading to conduction heat transfer in a solid, the thermal conductivity may be expressed as:

 k = ke + kph

-Metals are solids and as such they possess crystalline structure where the ions (nuclei with their surrounding shells of core electrons) occupy translationally equivalent positions in the crystal lattice.
-Metals in general have high electrical conductivity, high thermal conductivity, and high density.
-Accordingly, transport of thermal energy may be due to two effects:
+Metals are solids, and as such, they possess a crystalline structure where the ions (nuclei with their surrounding shells of core electrons) occupy translationally equivalent positions in the crystal lattice.
+Metals, in general, have high electrical conductivity, high thermal conductivity, and high density.
+Accordingly, the transport of thermal energy may be due to two effects:

 - the migration of free electrons